 Is alpha hydroxy acid an acne-fighting ingredient like benzoyl peroxide?
 Yes, it surely is.
 Even in the case of stubborn or consistent acne.
 More often than not, acne is the inevitable outcome of clogged pores.
 And one of the most common causes of clogged pores is the accumulation of dead skin cells.

 Alpha hydroxy acids also minimize the enlarged sized of your pores.
-This means AHA products are a suitable choice for acne-prone skin.
+This means AHA product are a suitable choice for acne-prone skin.

 Also, did you know that AHAs like lactic acid and glycolic acid help a great deal when it comes to reducing acne scars as well?
 On the other hand, malic acid and citric acid calm inflamed skin.
 And not just for the face, alpha hydroxy acids also help in dealing with chest acne, back acne, and the like.